richkmeli/Richkware/README.md

 ## Description

-It's a library of network and OS functions, that you can use to create malware.
+Richkware is a library of network and OS functions, that you can use to create malware.
 The composition of these functions permits the application to assume behaviors referable to the following types of malware:

 - Virus
 - Worms